Which Pair Of Functions Are Inverse Functions

 Example 5: Trigonometric Functions

 Trigonometric functions are periodic, making them not one-to-one over their entire domain.
-To find an inverse, you must restrict their domains.
-For example, the inverse of sin(x) is defined only within the interval [-π/2, π/2].
+Which means to find an inverse, you must restrict their domains.
+Here's one way to look at it: the inverse of sin(x) is defined only within the interval [-π/2, π/2].
 The inverse function, arcsin(x), only outputs values within this restricted range.

 Example 6: Exponential and Logarithmic Functions